Touring Honey Island Swamp, one of many ways to explore Slidell and surrounding Northshore communities

 Tempting Tastes & Historic Downtowns

 Exciting flavors inspire menus in elegant dining spaces and mom-and-pop seafood emporiums here.
-You’ll find sophisticated fare at restaurants like Palmettos or at celebrity chef John Besh’s La Provence in Lacombe.
-The setting’s more down-home at the Abita Brew Pub or local joints like Liz’s Where Y’at Diner or LA Pines in Slidell (loved by “Diners, Drive-Ins and Dives” of Food Network fame).
+You’ll find sophisticated fare at restaurants like Palmettos on the Bayou or a more down-home setting at local joints like the Abita Brew Pub in Abita Springs, Liz’s Where Y’at Diner in Mandeville and LA Pines in Slidell (loved by “Diners, Drive-Ins and Dives” of Food Network).
 Find happiness in perfectly fried shrimp or a mountain of spicy boiled crawfish at scores of local po' boy shops and seafood markets.
 Head to Historic Downtown Covington, which is charm personified and offers bed and breakfasts, whimsical art galleries, cute shops and fresh local fare.

 Can’t get enough of the area’s character?
 Stop in to Olde Towne Slidell, a 10-square-block downtown district of historic buildings, antiques and specialty shops and museums.
-Experience eclectic folk art at the eye-opening Abita Mystery House at the UCM Museum, a roadside attraction for all ages.
-Live music can be found at the historic Dew Drop Social and Benevolent Jazz Hall or at the community concerts held at the Tammany Trace trailheads.
-And don’t forget to whet your palate: Enjoy wine-tasting at Pontchartrain Vineyards or beer-tasting at the Abita Brewery and Covington Brewhouse.
+Experience eclectic folk art at the eye-opening Abita Mystery House at the UCM Museum, a roadside attraction for all ages in Abita Springs.
+Live music can be found at the historic Dew Drop Social and Benevolent Jazz Hall in Mandeville or at the community concerts held at the Tammany Trace trailheads around the Northshore.
+And don’t forget to whet your palate: Enjoy wine-tasting at Pontchartrain Vineyards or beer-tasting at the Abita Brewery.

 Fontainebleau State Park, the most visited state park in Louisiana, was originally a sugar plantation and so named for the beautiful forest near Paris, a favorite recreation area of the French kings.